 10 curious facts about peanut butter

-Here are some curious facts about one of American’s most favourite food:
+Here are some curious facts about your favorite spread.

 1. Peanut butter as we know today was invented around 1890 by Canadian chemist Marcellus Gilmore Edson.
 He patented peanut butter in 1884, after conceiving a paste with a butter-like consistency from milling roasted peanuts between two heated surfaces.